Greenheart/idg.tools/README.md

 Our projects include:

--   [IDG.tools](https://idg.tools) - A free, open source and co-created library of tools and resources to help people and organizations practice inner development.
+-   [IDG.tools](https://idg.tools) - A free, open source and co-created library of tools and resources to help people and organisations practice inner development.
 -   [IDG.community](https://idg.community) - A website created by and for the IDG community.
 A place to share stories and get involved in various activities.

 ## Contributing